jd12/binary-search-tree/README.md

 If you are missing any of the above or errors are present in the project, seek help immediately so you can get started on the project right away.

 ## Part Two: Implement the BinaryTreeNode Interface
-A BinaryTreeNode represenst a node in a binary tree.
+A BinaryTreeNode represents a node in a binary tree.
 It stores data of generic type T and may have a right and a left child, each a reference to another BinaryTreeNode.
 The BinaryTreeNode interface includes standard getters and setters for a BinaryTreeNode’s right and left children as well as its data.

 ## Part Three: Implement the BinaryTreeUtility Interface
 The BinaryTreeUtility interface provides basic functions for working with a binary tree.